Cooper Dust Series

 - The Cooper Dust Series will consist of three different events in nine different regions.
-These regions are the Western Cape, Southern Cape, Eastern Cape, KwaZulu-Natal, Mpumalanga, Limpopo, Gauteng and the Free State.
+These regions are the Western Cape, Southern Cape, Eastern Cape, KwaZulu-Natal North and south, Mpumalanga, Limpopo, Gauteng and the Free State.
 These events will be the Qualifiers for the Cooper Dust Series: Final.

 - For each event, the competitors will be placed on a scale with the last placed getting one (1) point on the log, and first placed getting the maximum of allowed entries for that event.
 If it was 50 entries, the winner will get 50 log points.
 The first three placed competitors will automatically qualify for the Grand Final.

 - If an event is won by a person who has already qualified, the next best finisher will gain the qualification spot for the final.
 At the conclusion of the third event in a region, the 9 qualifiers from all that region’s events, as well as the next best qualifier on the log, will gain entry into the final.
 Thus bringing 10 competitors from a region to the final.